hjanime/SPADEVizR/README.md

 (ii) clusters having a different enrichment between two biological conditions; (iii) clusters having an abundance correlating with any biological variable.
 Cell clusters can also be classified to identified those having similar phenotypes or abundances in the dataset.

-SPADEVizR has been designed in a way by both biologist and data analyst can interpret more easily the results provided by SPADE.
+SPADEVizR has been designed in a way that both biologists and bioinformaticians can interpret more easily the results provided by SPADE.
-Moreover, SPADEVizR can be used with cell clustering results from any automatic gating algorithm (as long as a 'cluster phenotype matrix' and a 'count matrix' can be provided).
+Moreover, SPADEVizR can be used with clustering results from any automatic gating algorithm (as long as a 'phenotype matrix' and a 'count matrix' can be provided).

 SPADEVizR has six S4 objects to handle the clustering results inputs and analyses results (`Results`, `SPADEResults`, `AC`, `DEC`, `CC`, `CCR` objects).
 These objects are detailed in the section [8.
 Object structures](#object_structures).